PIT-DSC-RATS/pit-dsc-rats.github.io/_posts/2022-08-01-Initial-Vis.md

 The Y-Axis shows the Rat per Square Meter.
 So, on average, if all the rats were equally spaced out, you would find one rat every 45 ~ 50 square meters or 500 square feet in Bushwick & Williamsburg.
 On the other hand, you would need to cover double the area to find one if you were in Northwest Brooklyn.

-[Want to see the dataset for human population and area?](https://github.com/marmar897/RatsData/blob/main/DataSets/num_people_and_area.csv) We extracted the values from these two sites.
+Want to see the dataset for human population and area?
+We extracted the values from these two sites:

 [Land Area](https://namecensus.com/zip-codes/new-york/city/new-york/)